vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Embeds/Variables/Further Info.md

-There's never a reason to have a `GameObject` variable serialized, *unless* using `.SetActive(...)` only.
-The field should expose the Component used instead, this avoids using GetComponent entirely.
+Don't reference a `GameObject` unless you only use its methods.
+Referencing a component directly avoids using `GetComponent`.